loophp/collection/docs/pages/api.rst

         which allow using any type as a key as opposed to ``array``, which only allows ``int|string`` keys.

 .. note:: Earlier versions of the package had most operations returning a new ``Collection`` object.
-        This was changed based on convenience and ease of use; typical usage of operations which return `scalar` values would involve immediately retrieving the value inside, whereas for most other operations further transformations are likely to be applied.
+        This was changed based on convenience and ease of use; typical usage of operations which return ``boolean`` values would involve immediately retrieving the value inside, whereas for most other operations further transformations are likely to be applied.